 Metro's department managers submit in writing their projected operational and capital needs for the ensuing fiscal year and a ten-year plan.
-The General Manager and the Comptroller draft a preliminary budget using these documents.
-After the preliminary budget is reviewed, a Notice of Public Hearing is published in the local newspapers.
-During the public hearing the Commission receives comments from the community.
-The General Manager reviews and/or changes the preliminary budget and then submits the final preliminary budget to the Commission for approval.
+The General Manager and the Finance Director draft a preliminary budget using these documents and present to the Commission for review and comment.
+Upon the preliminary approval by the Commission, a Notice of Public Hearing is published in the local newspapers.
+During the public hearing, the Commission receives comments from the community.
+The final budget is then submitted to the Commission for approval.
 The approved budget will remain in effect for the entire fiscal year and cannot be revised without a public hearing and Commission approval.
-The approved budget was not revised in FY 2017.
+The approved budget was not revised at any time in FY 2018.
 It is the policy of the Commission to compare actual monthly expenses to budgeted monthly expenses and to approve monthly disbursements.